Ayamagucci/csv-scraper/README.md

 # Quotes Scraper
-- This is a Node.js application that scrapes data from a website & stores it in a CSV file.
+This is a Node.js application that scrapes data from a website & stores it in a CSV file.
-- The application uses **cheerio** library to parse the website's HTML content & extract specific data elements, & the **csv-writer** library to write the extracted data into a CSV file

 ## Setup